-Star choreographer/director Drew McOnie brings this musical classic to the beautiful surroundings of Regent’s Park.
-The 1944 musical features Danny Mac, Jeremy Taylor and Fred Haig as three US sailors on 24 hours’ leave in New York City.
+Star choreographer/director Drew McOnie stages this musical classic in the beautiful surroundings of Regent’s Park.
+The 1944 musical features Danny Mac, Samuel Edwards and Jacob Maynard as three US sailors on 24 hours’ leave in New York City.
 They’re looking for a good time and a chance to let their hair down.
 BOOK NOW

 Top musicals in London: East London

-Footloose (Queen’s Theatre Hornchurch) – From 22 to 27 May
+Bring On The Bollywood (Queen’s Theatre Hornchurch) – From 13 to 17 June